 ANTH 315.
 Field Methods and Research Design in Cultural Anthropology.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
 Prerequisites: ANTH/INTL 103, and ANTH 220 or ANTH 230.
 Overview of quantitative and qualitative anthropological field techniques as well as the ethical dimension of anthropological fieldwork.
 Basics of research design, effective methodology and writing grant proposals.

 ANTH 321.
 Gender and Culture in Africa.
 3 Hours.